thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

         title: 'Click the "Add" button in the bottom right corner of the widget to complete adding the widget;.'
     7:
         image: /images/helloworld/getting-started-pe/hello-world-3-1-add-table-widget-7-pe.png
-        title: 'Resize the widget to make it a little bigger.
-Just drag the bottom right corner of the widget.
-Click "Save" to apply changes.'
+        title: 'To make the widget slightly larger, simply grab the bottom right corner and drag it.
+Once you&#39;re happy with the new size, don&#39;t forget to click "Save" to save your changes to the dashboard.'

 step33:
     0: